 Mindi prefers a little heat in her fried rice – and by a little, we mean a lot.
 Daryl could go either way.

 If you choose to add hot sauce to your Yangzhou Fried Rice, Daryl encourages that you DON’T drown your rice.
 However, Mindi recommends adding a squirt or two of Huy Fong Sriracha sauce for a bit of zip to the dish.

-We encourage you to experiment with your finishing condiments.
+We both encourage you to experiment with your finishing condiments.
 After you try Sriracha, we recommend trying Lao Gan Ma Chili Crisp next.
 Of course, adding any hot sauce is completely optional.

 Having the right equipment makes all the difference in this recipe.
 Before proceeding, make sure you have the following tools in your arsenal:

-Wok or Saute Pan
+Wok Or Saute Pan

 We like to use a carbon steel wok when we make fried rice.
 Chinese cooking is all about high fire and intense heat and, in our opinion, nothing works as effectively as a carbon steel wok.
 After you properly treat your wok, it will provide an excellent nonstick finish.

 In the absence of a wok (or for convenience), we recommend using a nonstick pan.
 While you won’t get the same heat and ‘wok-hei’ power, you’ll still produce tasty rice.

 Our Yangzhou Fried Rice recipe requires about an hour of prep time.
 But, after you make the recipe a few times, you’ll be making fried rice like a pro.

 Prepping The Ingredients